-Information requested on all FPPC forms is used by the FPPC to administer and enforce the Political Reform Act (Government Code Sections 81000-91014 and California Code of Regulations Sections 18109-18997).
+Information required on all FPPC forms is used by the FPPC to administer and enforce the Political Reform Act (Government Code sections 81000-91014 and California Code of Regulations sections 18110-18997).
 All information required by these forms is mandated by the Political Reform Act.
 Failure to provide all of the information required by the Act is a violation subject to administrative, criminal, or civil prosecution.
 All reports and statements provided are public records open for public inspection and reproduction.

-If you have any questions regarding this Privacy Notice, please contact the FPPC at:
+If you have any questions regarding this Privacy Notice please contact the FPPC at:

-General Counsel 1102 Q Street, Suite 3050 Sacramento, CA 95811 (916) 322-5660
+General Counsel Fair Political Practices Commission 1102 Q Street, Suite 3050 Sacramento, CA 95811 (916) 322-5660